TarsCloud/Tars/Install.md

 make tarsquerystat-tar
 make tarsqueryproperty-tar
 ```
-See Section 5.4 for details.
+See Section 5.5 for details.

 **Note that when deploying the management platform, you can select the correct service template (it is available by default.
 If there is no corresponding template, you can create it on the management platform.
 For specific service template content, please refer to the file under the source directory deploy/sql/template)**

-### 5.4.
+### 5.5.
 Install general basic service for framework

-**Tips:There are some *.tgz files under the path of /usr/local/app/TarsFramework/build,such as tarslog.tgz, tarsnotify.tgz and so on.
-There are the patch package for the following services.

-#### 5.4.1 Deploy and patch tarsnotify
+#### 5.5.1 Deploy and patch tarsnotify

 By default, tarsnofity is ready when install core basic service: